Report: Minor Home Improvements Offer Best Return

 Reprinted with permission from RISMedia. ©2015.
 All rights reserved.

-5 Inexpensive Steps to a Speedy Home Sale
+read more5 Inexpensive Steps to a Speedy Home Sale

 If you’re a homeowner considering a move, you may be wondering what’s next.
 Do I need to renovate the kitchen?
 Repaint the exterior?
 Replace the flooring?
 Before taking on a costly remodel, consider this: these measures don’t always recoup the highest percentages in return.
 Many sellers have much more success by investing in upgrades that boost their home’s value in the process.
 The best part?
 Both sides of the transaction profit.